israelouteiro/nodeapi2020/readme.md

     $ docker-compose up api
 ```

+if you dont change `PORT` enviroment on docker-compose your application your run at: [http://localhost:3000](http://localhost:3000)

 #### To generate docs:

 - Make sure you have `ApiDoc` installed on your environmet, if you dont have `sudo npm i -g apidoc`, so